ryanzmr/DBExportHub/README.md

 A web-based application for exporting SQL Server data to Excel based on specific conditions.

-## Overview
+## Project Overview

 DBExportHub is a modern replacement for an outdated VB6 application that exports trade/shipping data from SQL Server to Excel.
 The application provides a user-friendly interface for specifying export parameters, previewing data, and downloading formatted Excel files.
+It's designed to handle large datasets efficiently and provide a seamless user experience.

 ## Features